xingchenzhang/xingchenzhang.github.io/_pages/about.md

 News
 ----

+[11/2024] I attended the **AI roundtable discussion** at the [Outstanding Young Scholars Society UK](https://www.oyss.org.uk/) Annual Meeting on **30th November 2024** in London.
+It was a great experience to talk about AI with Dr. Zhu Li from Imperial College, Dr. Yu Guan from Warwick University, and Dr. Yunpeng Li from KCL.

 [11/2024] I organized a [BMVC2024](https://bmvc2024.org/) workshop entitled “**DIFA: Deep Learning-based Image Fusion and Its Applications**” with Dr. Zhixiang Chen from the University of Sheffield, Dr. Shuyan Li from Queen's University Belfast, and Prof. Yiannis Demiris from Imperial College London.
 The workshop was held in Glasgow, UK, on **27th November 2024**.
 The turnout far exceeded our expectations, and it was an inspiring experience for all.
 A huge thank you to our incredible keynote speakers, Prof. Bartlomiej Papiez and Prof. Hui Wang for their enlightening talks.
 More details can be found on our [workshop website](https://difa2024.github.io/).